vikas10/Django-Python-Demo/Question-Answer-Website/backend_api_documentation.md

 }
 ```

-16
+16.
 API Name: Order API
 Status: Need to be discuss URL
 URL: /user/123/orders/
-Method: Post
+Method: POST
 Header: Loggedin-Platform-Header
 Request: None

-The price in this will be the price paid by the customer to the school if they have come through the school otherwise it will be price they paid after applying all special offer and the coupon code to us without subtracting the wallet amount
+Remark: If the customer has enrolled through the school the **amount** will be the price paid to the school otherwise it will be price they paid after applying both special offer and the coupon code to us without subtracting the wallet amount
 Response:
 ```
 {